 The Black Diamond Technician had a host of "all-around" features, including adjustable leg loops, four ice clipper slots, a wide fifth gear loop in the rear, a rear haul loop, and low profile releasable leg loop holders.
-It weighs 12.9 ounces in the size small that we tested, which is only .9 ounces more than the Solution or Arc'teryx FL-355.
+It weighs 12.9 ounces in the size small that we tested.

 The Technician is a slim and light harness, and it felt comfortable when standing around and belaying.
 The rise on this one is suited to those who like to wear their harness on their hips, and we didn't have any gaping at the waist or pressure points digging into us.

 We gave the Technician the lowest score in this review for hanging comfort.
 This is largely due to the weird construction on the leg loops, whereby there is almost more webbing than padding.
 The padding barely came halfway around our legs, so once we were hanging in it, all we felt was the webbing and buckle digging into our legs.
-We also weren't that impressed with the waistbelt either, which is a variation on the Solution's waistbelt but not quite as wide or as comfortable.
+We also weren't that impressed with the waistbelt either.

 At first, we thought the Technician would be a highly versatile harness, but after using it, we feel like we'd never take it on a multi-pitch route due to the uncomfortable leg loops.
 That made us knock down its versatility score a bit.
 However, it is versatile if you only do single pitch trad, ice or sport, and don't hang in your harness too much!